Skip to Main Content

 Self-Plagiarism from APA Sixth Edition

-It is seldom acceptable to reuse papers you've previously written for a different assignment or a different course.
-If you have specific questions about re-using something you've previously written for credit within another credit-bearing assignment, please ask your instructor for guidance.
+It is usually not acceptable to reuse papers you've already written for a different assignment or a different course.
+If you have specific questions about re-using something you've previously written for credit within another assignment, please ask your instructor for guidance.

-The Sixth Edition of the American Psychological Association (APA) Publication Manual addresses this issue in the world of professional research and publishing, in what it calls "self-plagiarism" on page 16:
+The Sixth Edition of the American Psychological Association (APA) Publication Manual addresses this issue in the world of professional research and publishing, in what it calls "self-plagiarism".
+The following guidelines are adapted from the APA Manual, page 16:

 Faculty Resources for Plagiarism Prevention